walmartlabs/concord-website/docs/plugins/gremlin.md

     apiKey: myApiKey
     attackGuid: attackGuid
 ```

-You can also perform `halt` action by manually going to
+The performed `halt` action is identical to a manual usage of the
-[gremlin app](https://app.gremlin.com) and clicking the `halt` button againest the specified active attack.
+[Gremlin app](https://app.gremlin.com) with the `halt` button against the
+specified active attack.